-How To Become an Escrow Officer in 7 Steps
+How To Become an Escrow Officer in 8 Steps (Plus Salary)

 What is an escrow officer?

-An escrow officer, or escrow agent, is a professional who helps real estate buyers and real estate agents understand and work within the escrow process.
-As a key part of the closing process for real estate transactions, an escrow officer works with all parties to make sure the necessary money is in escrow and the transaction can continue without major issues.
+An escrow officer, or escrow agent, is someone who helps real estate buyers and real estate agents understand and work within the escrow process.
+An escrow officer is a person or company that holds and disburses funds, documents, or property in trust for another party.
+An escrow officer can also be called an "escrow agent."

-Escrow officers work for title agencies, real estate firms, real estate attorneys and lending companies, and typically work normal business hours, although they may need to work late to complete a real estate closing.
+Escrow officers work for escrow agencies, real estate firms, real estate attorneys and lending companies, and typically work normal business hours, although they may work late to complete a real estate closing.

 What does an escrow officer do?

 Meeting with clients to explain the escrow process and answer questions

 Ensuring both buyer and seller honor all terms of the contract

 Holding money from real estate buyers in an escrow account